 Please take a few moments to check out a list of our Current Volunteer Needs.

 We ask that all volunteers attend a volunteer orientation as part of the process of joining the Covering House team.
-Our next orientation is scheduled for Thursday, May 11.
+Due to changes from the flooding, we have had to reschedule the next volunteer orientation to Thursday May 18th at 6pm

 Please email Jessica at email@example.com for details and to sign up.